Imoustak/orderbook-parser/README.md

 Then to start the app and the setup run:
 `docker-compose up`

-Navigate to `localhost:3000` in order to access grafana and use password: `grafana`
+Navigate to `localhost:3000` in order to access grafana and use default password: `admin`